 Well, for all things practical, the aforementioned (minor, from where I stand) deficiencies are the only problem of the gadget.
 Its dial looks well-balanced and large enough for all three sub-dials (a day of week indicator at 9 hours, a retrograde date display at 3, and a power reserve indicator at 6 o’clock, all of them fitted with blued steel pointers), large Art-deco-styled Arabic numerals and even a black minute track staying together in perfect harmony, almost like the proverbial ebony and ivory keys on a piano keyboard.

-The data, which is represented here, is easy to read and, thanks to the brand using different colors and textures for the primary and secondary indicator, can be grasped with just a passing glance regardless of whether you want to read current time or just forgot which day of month it is (although, truth be told, at certain positions of the hour and minute hands you may have to make an educated guess when it comes to the retrograde calendar: the numerals may be completely covered by the parts).
+The data, which is represented here, is easy to read and, thanks to the brand using different colors and textures for the primary and secondary indicator, can be grasped with just a passing glance regardless of whether you want to read the current time or just forgot which day of the month it is (although, truth be told, at certain positions of the hour and minute hands you may have to make an educated guess when it comes to the retrograde calendar: the numerals may be completely covered by the parts).

 Although there are numerous examples of dress watching sporting luminous elements on their dials, Baume & Mercier still doesn’t want to go this way: the watch comes with no lume whatsoever.
 Well, it doesn’t look like a real problem for me, but if you are used to checking the time at night, bear this in mind.

 Just don’t forget to try it before ordering: the Clifton Retrograde Date is indeed huge for its styling.